Major QAnon Presence At Trump Rally In Michigan

-The bizarre, baseless conspiracy theory known as QAnon has a lot of tenets, but one of the main ones has always been (per Vox) has always been that Special Counsel Robert Mueller was not so much pursuing the Russia investigation, but rather was secretly working with President Trump to defeat a cabal of pedophiles, centered on Hollywood and the Democratic Party.
+The bizarre, baseless conspiracy theory known as QAnon has a lot of tenets, but one of the main ones has always been (per Vox) that special counsel Robert Mueller was not so much pursuing the Russia investigation but rather secretly working with President Trump to defeat an alleged cabal of pedophiles centered on Hollywood and the Democratic Party.

-The completion of the Mueller Report, and the brief summary released by Attorney General William Barr last Sunday, has disappointed a lot of Trump opponents who were hoping for exposure of wrongdoing by the president.
+The completion of the Mueller Report, and the brief summary released by Attorney General William Barr last Sunday, has seemingly disappointed a lot of Trump opponents who were hoping for exposure of wrongdoing by the president.
 But what’s known so far about the Mueller findings hasn’t exactly vindicated the QAnon worldview, either.

-Judging by their presence at President Trump’s rally in Grand Rapids, Mich., Thursday night, this development has not caused the QAnon crowd to lose faith.
+Judging by their presence at President Trump’s rally in Grand Rapids, Michigan, Thursday night, this development has not caused the QAnon crowd to lose faith.

-According to multiple reporters covering the rally, there was a major QAnon presence both inside and waiting to get into Trump’s Grand Rapids rally.
+According to multiple reporters covering the rally, there was a major QAnon presence both inside and waiting outside to get into Trump’s Grand Rapids rally.

 “I’ve been covering Qanon for a year, and the amount of pro-Q people in this video from yesterday’s Trump rally line in Grand Rapids is absolutely shocking,” reporter Ben Collins of NBC News tweeted from the rally Thursday, while sharing a video of dozens of rally attendees in line, many of whom shouted out QAnon-related slogans.

-Collins also followed someone at the rally who walked the entire line while holding a “make noise for Q” sign, to cheers.
+Collins also followed someone at the rally who walked the entire line while holding a “make noise for Q” sign as some cheered.

 Lots of QAnon believers in the audience for tonight's Trump rally in Michigan. pic.twitter.com/MyN6zIUzpG